grafana/grafana/docs/sources/alerting/unified-alerting/contact-points.md

 # Contact points

 Contact points define where to send notifications about alerts that match a particular [notification policy]({{< relref "./notification-policies.md" >}}).
 A contact point can contain one or more contact point types, eg email, slack, webhook and so on.
 A notification will dispatched to all contact point types defined on a contact point.
-[Templating]({{< relref "./message-templating.md" >}}) can be used to customize contact point type message with alert data.
-Grafana alerting UI can be used to configure both Grafana managed contact points and contact points for an [external alertmanager if one is configured]({{< relref "../../datasources/alertmanager.md" >}}).
+[Templating]({{< relref "./message-templating/_index.md" >}}) can be used to customize contact point type message with alert data.
+Grafana alerting UI can be used to configure both Grafana managed contact points and contact points for an [external Alertmanager if one is configured]({{< relref "../../datasources/alertmanager.md" >}}).

-## Adding a contact point
+## Add a contact point

 1. In the Grafana side bar, hover your cursor over the **Alerting** (bell) icon and then click **Contact points**.
 1. Click **Add contact point**.